 Building up positive habits by selectively applying discipline makes it very easy to gradually build a super successful life.
 All high performers know and apply this every day.
 When it comes to developing good habits, it's important to focus on the long-term effects rather than immediate gratification.
 For example, if you make a commitment to read for 10 minutes every day, that may not seem like much at the moment.
 But after 100 days, you will have read for 60 hours, which is the equivalent of 6 to 10 books.
 And if those are books that teach you something useful, you can see how the habit will have a positive impact on your life down the road.
 So when you're struggling to stay motivated, keep your eye on the prize and remember the rewards that await you further down the road.

 What to do:

-Check the list of your goals and the task related to them.
+Check your list of goals and the tasks related to them.
 What are super huge tasks that take a long time but can be automated in small everyday habits?

 Add one habit at a time.
 When one habit is implemented and running smoothly, implement the next or stack one on top of it.

 If you're having difficulties with establishing the new habits, you can either make the first step smaller or start by visualizing how you're implementing the habit and how it feels good to you.
 Both will make it easier to start.